w3f/Grants-Program/applications/Crystal.md

 The main element of the platform is the API that our application will provide, as well as a set of libraries for the Unity 3D and Unreal Engine game engines, which will allow game developers to integrate NFTs into their games and to get a list of NFTs that the user owns, in order to provide the player with additional features that are associated with this NFT.

-We see great potential in the NFT technology and the growth of this market, but it seems to us that most likely, the Art-NFT market is close to its limit.
+We see great potential in the NFT technology and the growth of this market, but it seems to us that the Art-NFT market is close to its limits in the nearest future.
 Now users are increasingly interested in the real benefits of owning an NFT.
 NFT integration into games requires additional web3 competencies from game developers.
 A small number of game developers have these competencies, so this market is still poorly developed, but has great potential due to the high interest in NFT technology.

 We want to implement our project using Polkadot, as we think that the parachains technology will help make our application more resistant to heavy loads and a large number of requests.
 We also see great prospects in the entire Polkadot ecosystem since there are more and more applications and parachains using Polkadot technologies.